 Noteworthy formations here include the mirrored waters of Dream Lake, the beautiful draperies of Saracen’s Tent, the white flowstone of Titania’s Veil, the Giant Redwood (which measures 40 feet tall and 120 feet around), and the aptly-named Giant’s Hall (the Luray attraction’s largest and deepest cavern).

-But the most famous feature is the Great Stalacpipe Organ, an incredible creation that taps stalactites of varying sizes with rubber mallets in order to produce tones similar to a child’s music box.
+But the most famous feature in the caverns is the Great Stalacpipe Organ, an incredible creation that taps stalactites of varying sizes with rubber mallets in order to produce tones similar to a child’s music box.

 Invented by Leland W Sprinkle in 1954, it’s the largest musical instrument in the world, with performances approximately every five minutes.